hoseinaghaei/OS_pintos/report/project1.1-design.md

 this will reduce the kernel complexity and increase its performence and efficienty. kernel would not handson parsing and checking arguments, it will only work with arguments, just this. kernel would be somehow generic.

 also if we do this in shell, it can interpret commands and we can have more complex and efficient command that help us better, and this complex commands would not any effect on kernel.

+shell would help kernel alot, because it can check if file exist and then execue it, it can handle the complexity and not press on kernel.

 فراخوانی‌های سیستمی
 ================